WHOIGit/Rshinypresentation/README.md

 1. A laptop computer with <a href = "https://www.rstudio.com/products/rstudio/download/#download" target = "_blank">Rstudio 1.1.447 </a> installed
 2. Familiarity with R: We'll assume some basic facility in R programming and that you can at least read and understand R code that creates custom plots in R's base graphics system.
 For the most part our explanation of R code will be limited to its relationship to app-building.

-`$we will be going over how to install shiny and dependencies during the presentation`
+`we will be going over how to install shiny and dependencies during the presentation`